 Every woman gets out eventually.
 Unfortunately, sometimes we exit feet-first through the door beneath white sheets, so balance safety with the need to take risks to ensure you get out alive.

 Click here for a list of domestic abuse resources.
+If your partner or guardian is a drinker, check out this Ohio University study on the role of alcohol in domestic violence.
 If you are a victim of abuse, please be mindful of your internet history.
 This article shares details on how to clear your cache on any browser.

 Find Me On: